What Computer Should I Buy?

 Required Uses for

-- Students can use either a Mac [MAC OS X 10.9.1 Mavericks recommended minimum] or a Windows-based laptop (Windows 7 or higher).
+- Students can use either a Mac [MAC OS X 10.9.1 Mavericks required minimum] or a Windows-based laptop (Windows 7 or higher).
 With minor exceptions, equivalent services are available to students using either platform.
-NOTE: As of October 2014, Microsoft Surface Pro (1,2,3, and 4) are all supported by ExamSoft.
+NOTE: Microsoft Surface Pro (1,2,3, and 4) are all supported by ExamSoft (Note: We strongly recommend nothing older than Surface Pro 3).

 - Approved laptops must have a CPU that runs at 2.4 GHz or faster [Intel dual core i5 or higher].
 Most modern processors are adequate; however, CPUs slower than 2.4 GHz should be avoided.

-- If you are running a standard 32-bit Windows or Mac Operating System (OS), machines should have the maximum of 4 GB of RAM.
-It is highly recommended that a 64-bit OS be installed with at least 6 GB of RAM.
+- If you are running a standard 32-bit Operating System (OS), machines should have the maximum of 4 GB of RAM.
+It is HIGHLY recommended that a 64-bit OS be installed with 6 GB of RAM, minimum.

 - Please consider the screen size carefully.
 Smaller screens (such as those found in lower-end netbooks) may not be optimal for examinations; remember, you will be taking course examinations (many with images) on this screen and should feel comfortable using it.
 Your laptop should support a resolution of at minimum 1024x768.